Our progress in combating COVID-19

 Over the last few weeks, Coast Mental Health (CMH) has been working closely with the Health Authorities to implement best practices to prevent the spread of COVID-19.
 We also have company-wide policies and protocols in place to protect clients and staff, including a pandemic plan that was released March 17, 2020, just as the Federal Government and the Province made its announcements.
 We also initiated our Emergency Response Team who continue to meet virtually seven-days-a-week, sometimes multiple time a day to put plans in place to support clients and staff at 51 facilities across Greater Vancouver and the Lower Mainland.
 We applaud all our frontline workers for their speed, commitment and dedication in keeping clients safe.

-Supplies crucial to keeping our community safe
+Supplies crucial in keeping our community safe

 Accessing and distributing supplies to our sites is vital during this pandemic.
-We continue to work with Health Authorities to access much needed supplies, but in these extraordinary times, we’re also working with local suppliers to fill any gaps.
+We continue to work with the Health Authorities to access much needed supplies, but in these extraordinary times, we’re also working with local suppliers to fill any gaps.
 And, we’re grateful to local businesses and members of the public who have provided in-kind supports and donations to boost our inventories of personal protective equipment and cleaning supplies.
 However, maintaining recommended supplies remains a challenge, so we ask the public to consider supporting our Spread Courage, Not Fear fundraising campaign to help us protect our communities.

 In response to the COVID-19 crisis, Coast Mental Health Foundation has created the COVID-19 Coronavirus Response Fund and launched a new fundraising campaign: Spread Courage, Not Fear.
 Donations to this Fund will support critical Coast Mental Health programs that are needed in response to the COVID-19 outbreak, as well as to ensure the continuity and sustainability of mental health services impacted by the COVID-19 outbreak.
 Click here for more information.